xobotyi/scrollbar-width/README.md

 # scrollbar-width
-Comprehencive and lightweight tool to get browser's scrollbars width.
+Comprehensive and lightweight tool to get browser's scrollbars width.